Why Am I Not Succeeding in Love?

 The anxious attachment style is often rooted in childhood.
 When a child receives conditional love based on meeting expectations rather than unconditional love, it can lead to the development of an anxious attachment style.

 Recognizing this facet about oneself can bring about a significant shift in navigating interactions with others, particularly in the context of dating relationships.
-Instead of seeking self-worth and validation from a partner, which often leads to feelings of rejection and being unloved, one can foster a sense of self-assuredness and self-love.
+Instead of seeking validation from a partner, which can lead to rejection and feeling unloved, focus on cultivating self-assuredness.
+Embrace self-love to build a stronger sense of worth.

 Attachment styles describe how we feel, date and act with others.
 Knowing your attachment style and its traits can help you date better and avoid repeated failures.